 ZINC

 Pumpkin and sesame seeds both contain high levels of zinc.
-This mineral helps to improve the formation of the corpus luteum in the uterus.
+This mineral helps to improve the formation of the corpus luteum, a transient endocrine structure that develops in the ovary.
 The corpus luteum is responsible for producing progesterone and stimulates the uterus to thicken in preparation for potential implantation.
-(5) (6
+(5) (6)

 OMEGA-3S, OMEGA-6S + VITAMIN E